-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.1.F All Maintain a safe engineering watch Thorough knowledge of Principles to be observed in keeping an engineering watch, including: Duties associated On a vessel of at least 1,000 HP at sea, on a simulator, or in a laboratory, the candidate demonstrates duties associated with handing over a watch.
-The candidate provides the following information to the relieving watch officer prior to going off his/her watch: 1.
-Operational status of the plant; 2.
-Unusual alarms or conditions occurring during the previous watch; 3.
-Standing orders; 4.
-Maintenance performed during the previous watch: with handing over a watch 5.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.1.F Maintain a safe Thorough On a vessel of at the candidate The candidate provides the following information to the All engineering watch knowledge of Principles to be least 1,000 HP at demonstrates duties associated with relieving watch officer prior to going off his/her watch: watch observed in sea, on a simulator, or in a handing over a watch.
+1. Operational status of the plant; keeping an engineering laboratory, 2.
+Unusual alarms or conditions occurring during the previous watch; watch, including: 3.
+Standing orders; Duties associated with handing over 4.
+Maintenance performed during the previous watch; a watch 5.
 On-going repairs affecting plant operations; and 6.
 Expected evolutions during the watch.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.2.A Maintain a safe Safety and On a vessel of at the candidate The candidate: All engineering emergency procedures: least 1,000 HP, on properly and safely changes systems from 1.
-Checks the operational status of all operating machinery, waten change-over of remote/automatic a laboratory or workshop, remote/automatic to 2.
-Checks pressures, temperatures, speed, and fluid levels of the equipment being changed; to local control of all systems 3.
-Follows the manufacturers recommendations, changes control from remote to local; 4.
-Re-checks all pressures, temperatures, speed, and fluid levels for changes; and 5.
-Re-checks operational status of all operating machinery.
-Main Propulsion Throttle Control Changes-over the main propulsion throttle control from bridge control to engine room control and verifies proper operation of the throttle; and 2.
-Changes-over the main propulsion throttle control from engine room control to bridge control and verifies proper operation of the throttle.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard The candidate: Checks the operational status of all operating machinery, Checks pressures, temperatures, speed, and fluid levels of the equipment being changed; Follows the manufacturers recommendations, changes control from remote to local; Re-checks all pressures, temperatures, speed, and fluid levels for changes; and Re-checks operational status of all operating machinery.
+Main Propulsion Throttle Control Changes-over the main propulsion throttle control from bridge control to engine room control and verifies proper operation of the throttle; and Changes-over the main propulsion throttle control from engine room control to bridge control and verifies proper operation of the throttle.
 Cooling Water Systems 1.
 Transfers plant cooling systems from remote/automatic to local manual control; and 2.
 Maintains correct operating temperatures through manual regulation of the respective cooling water system.
 Bilge, Ballast, and Firemain System 1.
 Demonstrates the procedure to transfer bilge, ballast, & FM System from remote/automatic to local manual control; 2.
 Operates fire pump locally to verify proper operation; 3.
 Operates bilge pump locally to verify proper operation; and 4.
 Operates ballast pump locally to verify proper operation.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.3.A Maintain a safe Safety precautions On a vessel of at the candidate For each alarm, the candidate: All engineering watch to be observed during a watch least 1,000 HP, on a simulator or in identifies and respond 1.
-Correctly identifies the alarm; wateri and immediate a laboratory or 2.
-Correctly acknowledges the alarm; actions to be taken workshop, 3.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.3.A Maintain a safe Safety precautions On a vessel of at the candidate For each alarm, the candidate: All engineering watch to be observed during a watch least 1,000 HP, on a simulator, or in identifies and respond to alarms 1.
+Correctly identifies the alarm; waten and immediate a laboratory or 2.
+Correctly acknowledges the alarm; actions to be taken in the event of fire workshop, 3.
 Correctly confirms the alarm condition; or accident, with particular 4.
 Ensures that timely action is taken to correct the indicated alarm condition; reference to oil 5.
 Clears the alarm when corrective actions have been taken; and system 6.
 Takes proper action to prevent safety and pollution violations.
 The following alarms should be included in the assessment: 1.
 Low lubricating oil pressure, high lubricating oil temperature, and low lubricating oil sump level alarms; 2.
 High coolant temperature and low coolant level alarms; 3.
 Low fuel oil pressure, low or high fuel oil temperature, and low fuel oil day or settling tank level alarms; 4.
 General fire and emergency alarm; 5.
 Low steering gear oil level, high steering gear oil temperature, steering gear motor overload, and loss of steering alarms; 6.
 High machinery space and dry cargo hold bilge level, high bilge water holding tank level, and high waste oil holding tank level alarms; 7.
 High fuel oil storage tank level alarms; 8.
 Fixed CO2 system impending release/space evacuation alarms; and 9.
 Fire, smoke, and hazardous gas detection system annunicator panel alarms.